top of page

 How Repeated Coverage Strengthens Topic Association

-When a source consistently publishes explanations about the same subject, AI systems are more likely to associate that source with the topic.
+Each time a source is found to be constantly publishing explanations regarding a certain topic, the AI system may more likely associate that source with the topic.

 Why Consistent Terminology Builds Recognition